tglauch/DeepIceLearning/README.md

 # DeepIceLearning
-DeepIceLearning - An Approach to use Deep Neural Networks for the Regression and Classification of IceCube quantities
+DeepIceLearning - An Approach to use Deep Neural Networks for the Regressions and Classifications in IceCube

-Firstly: This version of the software is still in test-mode and might contain many bugs or inconsistencies.
+This software package is designed to make Deep Learning applications in IceCube as easy as possible.
+It contains a set of scripts to generate training datasets from i3 files, train Deep Neural Networks and apply them to data.

-As input you can use any files that are produced with the Create_Data_Files.py script in the main directory.
-A set of muon neutrino events can be found in my user directory under /data/user/tglauch/ML_Reco/training_data/
+The main functionalities are provided by essentially three scripts and their corresponding submit files in the `/submit_scripts` folder

-How to train a neural network with this code?
+# 1. create_dataset.py

-The goal of this software is to provide an easy usable framework for the training of neural network on IceCube data.
-In order to start the training, mainly two files have to be changed.
+This file converts a set of i3files into training data.
+Training data files consist of 3d input tensors in the format 11*10*60 for IceCube and 3*5*60 for Deep core.
+The values to be saved to the tensor are defined in a config file (see `/configs/create_dataset_default.cfg`), classical examples are time at which x% of the charge are collected, the overall number of hits, total collected charge...Also a set of 'reco_vals' can be defined which stores quantities that are later used as training output of the network or can be used for network analysis.

-1. The config.cfg defines all the variables for the local environment, as well as for the training.
-Here you can also set the path to the training files.
+In order create a dataset run something like

-2. In the folder 'Networks' a config file defining the NN structure has to be created.
-An example for the syntax can be found in the file 'test.cfg'
+`adsfajlsdaf`

-In order to run the NN's training you can either:
+# 2. neural_network.py

-1. directly run the script Neural_Network.py
+This is the main script for training a network.
+As command line arguments it needs a config file that sets the hyperparameters and filepath for the training and a network definition file.
+Most of the network definition is done using standart Keras.
+Additionall transformations to the input and output data, as well as loss function settings can be defined as well.
+Compare the examples in `./networks/`

-or
+An example to run the training on a GPU is

-2. submit a job to the condor or slurm cluster by running condor_submit/train_NN_network.py
+`bash nn_env.sh --main_config /scratch9/tglauch/DeepIceLearning/configs/main_tg.cfg --input all --model /scratch9/tglauch/DeepIceLearning/networks/new_multi.py`